 Block Storage

-How To Move an Nginx Web Root to a New Location on Ubuntu 22.04 — step-by-step Linux tutorial on Progressive Robot
+How To Move an Apache Web Root to a New Location on Debian 8 — step-by-step Linux tutorial on Progressive Robot

-How To Move an Nginx Web Root to a New Location on Ubuntu 22.04
+How To Move an Apache Web Root to a New Location on Debian 8

-On Ubuntu, by default, the Nginx web server stores its documents in `/var/www/html`, which is typically located on the root filesystem with the rest of the operating system.
-Sometimes, though, it’s helpful to move the document root to another location, such as a separate mounted filesystem.
+On Debian 8, the Apache2 web server stores its documents in /var/www/html by default.
+This directory is located on the root filesystem with the rest of the operating system.
+You may want to move the document root to another location, such as a separate mounted filesystem.
+In this guide, you’ll move the Apache document root to a new location by moving the files and changing Apache’s configuration files.

 Read more

-How To Manage RAID Arrays with mdadm on Ubuntu 16.04 — step-by-step Linux tutorial on Progressive Robot
+How To Store Gitea Repositories on a Separate Volume — step-by-step Docker tutorial on Progressive Robot

 Read more

-How To Set Up an NFS Server Using Block Storage — step-by-step Linux tutorial on Progressive Robot
+Object Storage vs. Block Storage Services — step-by-step DevOps tutorial on Progressive Robot

 Read more